 Regular High School Diplomas

-Note: In contrast to online GED programs, online GED preparation programs can serve as useful alternatives to attending local preparation courses.
+Note: In contrast to online GED test-taking programs, online GED preparation programs can serve as useful alternatives to attending local preparation courses.
 Many online preparation programs are state sponsored and contain information about regular classroom instruction and authorized testing centers.

 For purposes of military service, a GED is regarded as Tier 2 education.
 The armed forces limit the percentage of Tier 2 candidates accepted in any enlistment year.
 In addition, GED holders must score higher on the ASVAB to qualify.
 The status of the GED is based on decades of statistics showing that high school graduates have a much lower attrition rate than other enlistees.
 The percentage of Tier 2 candidates accepted depends upon the particular branch of service.
 The Air Force accepts less than one percent, and the Navy and Marines accept less than ten percent.

 The status of homeschooled enlistees in the military as changed several times.
-Although homeschooled enlistees were classified as Tier 1 in 1998, they subsequently were downgraded to Tier 2 because of studies showing higher attrition rates for homeschooled students than for high school graduates.
+Although homeschooled enlistees were classified as Tier 1 prior to 1998, they subsequently were downgraded to Tier 2 because of studies showing higher attrition rates for homeschooled students than for high school graduates.
 Additional data is being compiled because it is now believed that homeschooled individuals have the same low attrition rates as high school graduates.

-Whether your goal is to enter the workforce, go to college, or enlist in the military, a regular high school diploma is accepted as proof of graduation from high school.
+Whether your goal is to enter the workforce, go to college, or enlist in the military, a regular diploma is accepted as proof of graduation from high school.
 If you get anything less than a regular high school diploma, you will be limiting some of your options for the future.
 GEDs may carry less weight than diplomas in the business world and are not accepted at a few colleges and universities.
 In general, however, the GED serves as an effective high school diploma equivalent when applying for college or jobs.
 In contrast, the U.S. armed forces limit the number of enlistees with GEDs and require them to score higher on the ASVAB.
 Homeschooled students have successfully used a variety of methods to satisfy a high school diploma requirement and are readily accepted into the military along with holders of high school diplomas.